Pomodoro Technique: What is It and How it Works

 How does the Pomodoro technique work?

-The Pomodoro technique basically consists of:
+The core process of the Pomodoro technique basically consists of:

 • Picking one project or task you want to focus on

-• Set your timer for 25 minutes and focus on a single task until the timer rings
+• Set your Pomodoro timer for 25 minutes and focus on a single task until the timer rings

 • When your session ends, mark off one Pomodoro and record what you completed

-• After four “Pomodoros”, take a longer break, like 15-30 minutes
+• After four Pomodoros, take a longer break, like 15-30 minutes

-Unlike trying to work without a break for hours, it’s relatively easy to stack small sessions on top of each other.
-Four Pomodoro sessions can represent a super productive morning.
+Four Pomodoro sessions can represent a super productive morning, making up your work intervals until lunch, or before your longer breaks.
 It’s surprising how much you can accomplish in short bursts of focused work.

 Feeling overwhelmed?
 Discover how to get organized at work when overwhelmed with our guide.